How to Put a Letterhead on Only the First Page in Word

 The trap: your letterhead vanishes from page 1

 Headers repeat on every page by default, so most letterheads live in the default header.
-Tick "Different First Page" from there and Word gives page 1 a new, empty first-page header — your letterhead vanishes from page 1 and stays on pages 2 and up.
-The fix: move the artwork into the first-page header and leave the default one empty.
+Trigger the first-page split from there and Word gives page 1 a new, empty first-page header — your letterhead vanishes from page 1 and stays on pages 2 and up, the exact opposite of what you wanted.
+Untangling it by hand means shuffling artwork between headers until the right copy is in the right one.

 The two-second version in a WordLetterhead file